zhangrongxiang/zhangrongxiang/README.md

 My name is Jack Zhang.
 I am an undergraduate student at Harbin Institute of Technology(Weihai).
 I  am interested in various fields including Diffusion Model and SVG generation.
 I also love reading novels and poems.

-Currently I am working as a reasearch assistant under the guidance of [Dianbo Sui](https://scholar.google.com/citations?user=yi639zEAAAAJ&hl=en).
-I'm also a remote student of [LINS LAB](https://lins-lab.github.io/), directed by [Tao Lin](https://tlin-taolin.github.io/).
+Currently I am working as a reasearch assistant under the guidance of [Dianbo Sui](https://scholar.google.com/citations?user=yi639zEAAAAJ&hl=en), and a remote student of [LINS LAB](https://lins-lab.github.io/), directed by [Tao Lin](https://tlin-taolin.github.io/).
+I have also done a research internship in Wayne [Xin Zhao](https://scholar.google.com/citations?user=JNhNacoAAAAJ&hl=en) 's AI BOX group(Gaoling School,Renmin University of China).

 If you are interested in me, your contact is highly anticipated!